 AMQP

-For testing the languages for the second integration type that is messaging using the AMQP protocol, I am writing the hello service as a ReST service that produces the “hello” message in json and xml data format.
+For testing the languages for the second integration type that is messaging using the AMQP protocol, I wrote a hello service as a ReST service that produces the “hello” message in json and xml data format.
 This message is then published to the RabbitMQ queue which is then consumed by the world service.
-World service which is a simple runnable java application, constantly listens to the same RabbitMQ queue where the hello service publishes the message.
+World service which is a simple runnable java application constantly listens to the same RabbitMQ queue where the hello service publishes the message.
 The world service then appends the message “world” to the message received and prints the final message - “hello world” in json and xml format.

 Java